-A functional flows approach to freshwater ecosystem management focuses on those components of the flow regime that support key ecosystem functions (Yarnell et al. 2015; Grantham et al. 2020).
+Unlike other environmental flow approaches that focus on single species management, a functional flows approach to freshwater ecosystem management focuses on those components of the flow regime that support key ecosystem functions (Yarnell et al. 2015; Grantham et al. 2020).
 Five key functional flow components have been identified by Yarnell et al. (2020) for California's rivers and streams (Figure 1.3).
 Each functional flow component supports several critical physical, biogeochemical, and biological functions that maintain stream ecosystem health and satisfy life history requirements of native species.
 These ecosystem functions are briefly summarized below (see Table 1.1 for more detailed descriptions of the ecosystem functions supported by each of the five functional flow components):